Clement-W/bicycle-counter/README.md

 The original dataset used is the ([Cyclist Dataset for Object Recognition](https://www.kaggle.com/datasets/semiemptyglass/cyclist-dataset)), recorded from a moving vehicle in the urban traffic of Beijing.

 This first notebook contains the steps to adapt the original dataset, and make it usable for our project.
 This dataset contains 13674 images, and the labels consist of .txt files containing the class id followed by the coordinates : `id center_x center_y width height`.
-Thus, deleted the non-labeled images along with their empty label file.
-Thanks to the python library `pylabel`, we loaded the dataset into an object  This library was useful in particular to convert the label format from Yolov5 (.txt) to VOC XML (the required label format of tensorflow object detection API).
+Thus, we deleted the non-labeled images along with their empty label file.
+Thanks to the python library `pylabel`, we loaded the dataset into an object.
+This library was useful in particular to convert the label format from Yolov5 (.txt) to VOC XML (the required label format of tensorflow object detection API).
 After converting the lables, we removed the `.txt` labels and keept the new `.xml` labels.
 Then, we used a script from the tensorflow object detection API to split our dataset into 3 sets :

 - 90% for the train set (9760 images)
 - 10% for the test set (1206 images)
 - 10% of the 90% train set for the validation set (1085 images)

-All these manipulations necessited to manage folders and files with command lines.
+All these manipulations necessitated the management of folders and files with command lines.
 To run this notebook, you must download the original dataset from kaggle before (see in the notebook).
 With the current state of the github repository, the notebook can't be run anymore.
 Before executing this notebook, the main folder looked like this:

 - `images/` contains 13 674  images
 - `labels/` contains 13 674 .txt files (yolo bounding box format) with this format `id center_x center_y width height`